Undergraduate Course

 Your future

-We help you to explore and understand the kind of role you’re preparing for so you graduate with a valuable balance of theoretical understanding and useful practical experience – rare qualities giving you the edge needed to successfully gain employment upon graduation.
-There are a range of jobs directly related to this degree including early years teachers, family support workers, learning support workers, primary and secondary teacher, special needs teachers and social workers.
+We help you to explore and understand the kind of role you're preparing for so you graduate with a valuable balance of theoretical understanding and useful practical experience – rare qualities giving you the edge needed to successfully gain employment upon graduation.
+We also embed a range of Employability Skills throughout our modules.

-After taking this degree you can also enter further study or training to become a:
+After taking this degree you could enter further study or training:

 • Child psychotherapist